Great Farm Auction

 Lot 4, comprised a group of 4 meadows.
 This was situated on the south side of Mill Lane, in the general area of the current village hall, and was purchased by villager, Robert Day (shopkeeper – and father of Robert Dennis Day).

-The breakup of the Harrison Estate probably set the scene for much of Wreningham’s farm ownership over the next 150 years.
+The breakup of the Harrison Estate probably set the scene for much of Wreningham’s evolving farm ownership over the next 150 years.
 However, for the new owners, the timing of this auction might have been considered as unfortunate.
-In the early 1870s, cheap agricultural imports had starting arriving from the USA – and in quantity, too.
+In the early 1870s, cheap agricultural imports had started arriving from the USA – and in quantity, too.
 Local farm produce prices – and land prices, slumped.
-In due course, this caused a very specific problem for the new owners of Fir Grove.
+In due course, this caused a particular problem for the new owners of Fir Grove.

 Scroll to Top